Q\ What is the general purpose of the DIS internship program in Stockholm?

 Since everyone may have a different concept of what an “internship” entails, it is important to be clear about what DIS would expect from you as a DIS intern:

-While an American intern position is often short-term, unpaid, and part-time, a DIS internship lasts at least 13 months, has a living stipend attached and is full-time (37 hours a week).
+While an American intern position is often short-term, unpaid, and part-time, a DIS internship lasts at least 13 months, pays a livable stipend and is full-time (37 hours a week).
 This is an administrative internship; as a DIS intern, you will have some of the usual “intern” tasks of making copies, filing, and arranging food and drinks for class events; but, you will also be responsible for much of the day-to-day operations of your office.
 This means you will have a much higher degree of responsibility than an American intern (and hopefully gain more experience and skills as a result of the internship).
 Like any job, the workload can be exhausting and exhilarating at different times.
 An internship with DIS is exciting, but you must expect to have to adjust to living in a different country while working a full-time job.

 Q\ How long does an internship last?

 Staff with full-time employment contracts have a 40 hour week, excluding one-hour for lunch.
 Normal business hours at DIS are from 8:30 – 17:00.
 You can expect to spend the bulk of your working time between the aforementioned times, however, some tasks, such as organizing and facilitating events, happen during the evenings.

 There is no overtime pay at DIS.
 Instead, you can have “approved absence time” to recuperate after a particularly strenuous period (dependent on the arrangement with your supervisor).
 During certain times of the semester, it is expected to work overtime, this applies to all staff.
 Examples are orientation week, concluding weeks, and during the International Educators Workshop.
 It is part of the internship to work on Arrival Days every semester and during the summer.
 In the spring and fall semesters when Arrival Days takes place on a weekend, interns must expect to work a full day.
 In compensation, they will receive one approved absence-day for working on a weekend day.

 Q\ What do I wear to work?